notwaldorf/tiny-care-terminal/README.md

   - `TTC_APIKEYS` -- set this to false if you don't want to use Twitter API keys and want to scrape the tweets instead.
   - `TTC_UPDATE_INTERVAL`, set this to change the update frequency in minutes, default is 20 minutes.
+  - `TTC_GITBOT` -- how to read your git commits.
+If you're having problems seeing your commits in `tiny-terminal-care`, set this to `gitlog`

 #### Set up Twitter API keys